strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 ##Overview

-We build on `notes-app-plain` and introduces an authorization server to act as an intermediary between the client and resource server.
+We build on `notes-app-plain` and introduce an authorization server to act as an intermediary between the client and resource server.
 This involves going through six major steps: